kting24/kting24/README.md

 - ⚡ Fun fact: ...
 -->

-# Welcome to Karen's Learning Corner 📖
+# Welcome to My Learning Corner 📖

 👋  Hi, I’m Karen!
 I’m a recent graduate from UC Berkeley with a **B.A. in Data Science and Cognitive Science** and a **minor in Computer Science**.